 - The exchange is less regulated than some others, which may make it less safe.

-- KuCoin is not licensed to operate in the United States.
+- KuCoin is not licensed United States, but available with limitations.

 - Year Founded 2017